-The Title IX Director can assist with implementation of appropriate supportive measures, which may include restrictions on contact between the parties, course-related adjustments, and changes in work or housing locations, where available.
+- coordinate supportive measures, which may include restrictions on contact between involved parties, course-related adjustments, and changes to campus employment or housing assignments;

 Location: 301 Student Center Building